Albrtito/ObsidianNotes/02 - Atomic/20240605 - 212141 - Exercises - Limits.md

 ### 3.12: Solved using [[20240611 - 135712 - Trigonometric power reducing formula|Trigonometric power reducing formula]], #Duda is this the right and the proposed way to solve this?

 ## 4. Limits to infty:

++ Polynomial formulas (whether one degree is greater than the other) are the a quick way of performing division by the largest factor.
+  For ROOTS with SUMS this division is better done directly.
+Taking into account that anything divided by x.
+If x goes to infty, goes to 0.
++ For trigonometric functions.
+If divided by x they still go to 0.
+(Bounded? #Duda )
++